-We measure stock-based compensation cost at the grant date based on the fair value of the award and recognize it as expense, net of estimated forfeitures, over the vesting or service period, as applicable, of the stock award using the straight-line method.
-Stock-based compensation expense has been included in the same lines as compensation paid to the same employees in the consolidated statements of operations.
+We measure stock-based compensation cost at the grant date based on the fair value of the award and recognize it as expense over the vesting or service period, as applicable, of the stock-based award using the straight-line method.
+Beginning in the first quarter of 2017, we account for forfeitures as they occur, rather than estimate expected forfeitures.
+Stock-based compensation expense is included in the same lines as compensation paid to the same employees in the consolidated statements of operations.